 Most lodges and restaurants in the lower elevations will remain open.
-In the higher altitude villages, some hostels are closed as the owners go to warmer places like Kathmandu, Pokhara or Chitwan.
-Some of the lodges are left to the employees to run it during the winter off-season.
-You don’t have to worry; there will be some lodges that are open in the higher villages; otherwise, the person running the hostel if the lodges on your way are all closed will inform you.
+Some hostels are closed in the higher altitude villages as the owners go to warmer places like Kathmandu, Pokhara, or Chitwan.
+Some of the lodges are left to the employees to run during the winter off-season.
+You don’t have to worry; some lodges are open in the higher villages; otherwise, the person running the hostel will inform you if the lodges on your way are all closed.

 What equipment to bring for Nepal trekking in January?

 You are advised to dress up in layers during winter trekking in Nepal.
 It can be sunny during the daytime making it easier to take coats off as you begin to warm up.
-Good trekking boots are advised in preparation for possible snow and ice along with thick socks.
-Thermal underwear, in fact, Merino wool products are a good investment if you are planning to hike in the high altitude areas.
-They are supposed to stay odorless for up to two weeks; these will help if you feel the cold and can’t take showers for extended periods.
+Good trekking boots are advised in preparation for possible snow and ice, along with thick socks.
+Thermal underwear, in fact, Merino wool products, is a good investment if you plan to hike in high altitude areas.
+They are supposed to stay odourless for up to two weeks; these will help if you feel the cold and can’t take showers for extended periods.
 A good windproof jacket along with a thick winter trekking jacket or down jacket will be helpful.
-Bring a suitable sleeping bag, if you feel cold, blankets are more readily available than during the peak season for additional warmth – do be warned, and some quilts can be smelly.
+Bring a suitable sleeping bag; if you feel cold, blankets are more readily available than during the peak season for additional warmth – do be warned, and some quilts can be smelly.

 You are expected to eat at the lodge you plan to spend the night.
 They have a higher charge if you eat outside as their profit comes from your meals rather than from the room charge.

 Do I still need Trekking permits?

 Yes, you will need trekking permits throughout the year.
 It is available in Kathmandu and Pokhara.
-You are also advised to have proper travel insurance that covers helicopter evacuation in case of illness, accident, natural calamity, or political uprising.
+You are also advised to have proper travel insurance covering helicopter evacuation in case of illness, accident, natural calamity, or political uprising.